alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 changes which I found to be necessary in order to support a dual hypervisor-type environment (i.e the use of XenServer and KVM in the same OpenStack).

+Finally, there are pages regarding the creation of CentOS 7 images for both hypervisors.
+These pages highlight some differences in the image-creation process for both hypervisors, including the package and partitioning requirements to support automatic disk resizing and injection of SSH keys for the root user.

 Two networks are required, a "public" network (which instances will be connected to for their day-to-day traffic), and a "management" network, which our OpenStack servers will use for their connectivity.
 Any servers with connections to both will have eth0 connected to the "public" network,